 In its 2021 NDC update, Nigeria committed to reducing emissions by 47% below BAU by 2030, conditional on international support.
 This is equivalent to an emissions level 1% above to 23% below 2010 levels excluding LULUCF by 2030.
 While this is a strong conditional target, Nigeria will need to strengthen its policies to make sure it has the enabling conditions in place to meet the target, in addition to receiving international support.

-The CAT rates Nigeria’s 2030 conditional target as “Almost sufficient,” a rating that indicates that Nigeria’s internationally supported target in 2030 is not yet consistent with the 1.5°C temperature limit but could be, with moderate improvements.
+The CAT rates Nigeria’s 2030 conditional target as “Almost sufficient,” a rating that indicates that Nigeria’s conditional NDC target in 2030 is not yet consistent with limiting warming to 1.5°C but could be, with moderate improvements.
 If all countries were to follow Nigeria’s approach, warming could be held below—but not well below—2°C.

 Nigeria’s conditional target spans the CAT’s "Almost sufficient" and 1.5°C compatible ratings.
 The large target range is due to uncertainty around the extent to which Nigeria plans to rely on the land sector in meeting its target.
 Further clarity from Nigeria on this may result in a 1.5°C compatible target.